A Few Good Men 1992

 User Score

-In the sweltering heat of the Guantanamo Bay Naval Base in Cuba, Private William Santiago (no actor name provided), a United States Marine, is brutally beaten and left for dead in the middle of the night.
-The shocking discovery of his lifeless body sets off a chain reaction that will have far-reaching consequences.
-Lance Corporal Harold Dawson (no actor name provided) and Private First Class Louden Downey are accused of Santiago's murder and face a court-martial, with their defense assigned to United States Navy JAG Corps Lieutenant Daniel Kaffee, a young lawyer with a reputation for swift plea deals.
+In the oppressive heat of the Guantanamo Bay Naval Base in Cuba, the lifeless body of Private William Santiago is discovered, and this shocking event ignites a serious crisis within the military ranks.
+Accused of Santiago’s brutal murder, Lance Corporal Harold Dawson and Private First Class Louden Downey are put on trial, with their defense assigned to Lieutenant Daniel Kaffee, a young lawyer known for making swift plea deals.